Yu1989/dota2-match-ticker/README.md

 - **AVA** as test framework
 - **Redis** for data caching

-\* Hopefully for some of you, it can serve as a simple demo for how to mix and make these trending frameworks/tools work together.
+\* Hopefully for some of you, it'll serve as a simple demo for how to mix and make these trending frameworks/tools work together.

 -----